ghwinter/axiom/README.md

 - Verification at compile time, zero runtime overhead;
 - After compilation, equivalent to hand-written plain Rust (see `examples/cell_demo.rs`).

-**Old semantics moved out of the abstract layer (to physical carriers)**: the FlowKind (Data/Control/Observe) triad, timing/Delay, threading/sync-async, value-form/JSON — see `docs/foundations.md`.
+**Semantics annotations, not physical mechanisms**: FlowKind (Data/Control/Observe) is an **optional abstract-layer annotation** describing how the receiver interprets a value — not a physical-layer property.
+The physical layer treats all values uniformly as "value-flowing-through- structure" (shared variable / buffer / channel).
+Timing/Delay, threading/sync-async, and value-form/JSON remain physical-layer concerns — see `docs/foundations.md` §5.8.

 ## runtime (`axiom-runtime`)